-This module will provide theoretical and practical knowledge of the condition of Atrial Fibrillation.
+This course will provide theoretical and practical knowledge of the condition of Atrial Fibrillation.
 Diagnosis will be examined, treatment (both medical and surgical) explained and evidence based management to include anticoagulation for stroke prevention.

-Demonstrate an understanding of diagnostic and assessment criteria for Atrial Fibrillation
+- Demonstrate an understanding of diagnostic and assessment criteria for Atrial Fibrillation

-Perform an accurate ECG and interpret normal and irregular rhythms
+- Perform an accurate ECG and interpret normal and irregular rhythms

-Apply concepts appropriately in dealing with the current evidence for the treatment of Atrial Fibrillation, rhythm and rate control
+- Apply concepts appropriately in dealing with the current evidence for the treatment of Atrial Fibrillation, rhythm and rate control

-The 10 credit module does not involve any clinical practice and is therefore available to international students unable to practice within the UK.
+The 10 credit module does not involve any clinical practice and is therefore available to international students unable to practice within the UK

-This module can also be taken as a stand alone course if required.
+This module can also be taken as a stand-alone course if required.
 To apply, please contact Amy Partleton, Programme Administrator, 0121 414 2677, firstname.lastname@example.org

 Need to print/download a flyer about this course to give to your employer, staff member, colleague or friend?